Jqual1/blog/_posts/2022/2022-3-29-CGP-World-Map.md

 but this week I started attending counseling to hopefully improve.
 Inspiration was hard to find when working this week, but recently I went back to looking at Climate Goes Political to make the World Map cohesive.
-This week I also got an email from Acxiom asking for my availabity to schedule an interview for an internship.
+This week I also got an email from Acxiom asking for my availability to schedule an interview for an internship.
 I honestly didn't expect this email, so it was a pleasant surprise.
 We shall see if anything is to come from this!